 I’m asked this all the time.
 How many megapixels do I need?
 You’re asking that questions because the camera phone industry have convinced you that it’s important.
 Digital camera manufacturers told us that megapixels are how to measure the value and quality of a digital camera.
 As a result, you’re asking yourself how many megapixels you need.
 There is a world of related and essential questions that you actually need to answer.
 When you do this question, while important, will be easier to answer.

 What are megapixels?

 A "full frame" mirrorless or DSLR will have an even larger sensor.
 The only sensors you will find larger than that of the full frame DSLR’s are for medium format cameras and they are priced starting around $4,000 without adding in the cost of lenses.
-They can cost as much as $20,000 or more just for the camera.
-As a result they’re probably not a great choice as a beginner digital camera.
+These cameras can cost as much as $40,000 or more just for the camera.
+As a result they’re not a great choice as a beginner digital camera.

 Types of Sensors

 There are two types of sensors used in modern digital cameras though one of those is largely going away.
 CCD sensor cameras are still on the market but they’re rare.
 These actually produce higher quality images but they’re more expensive.
 Most camera manufacturers now exclusively make cameras with CMOS sensors.
 A camera with a CCD sensor might be an older model.
 Investigate to make sure you’re not being sold a camera that is several years old priced similar to new cameras with more advanced features.

 In terms of the images we get with them there isn't a lot of difference outside of laboratory conditions.
 That's especially true now that CMOS sensors have been redesigned.
 Older CMOS sensors needed a filter on them called an anti-alas filter.
 This filter actually blurred your image slightly.
 So slightly that you wouldn't be able to tell even magnified to 200% but the real issue with the filter was that it also slowed the light down meaning you needed to take that into consideration on cameras made with such a filter.